OpenTwinCities/opentwincities.github.com/_posts/2016-01-07-what-is-civic-tech.md

 This deep engagement is where true collaboration starts, as disparate groups learn to work together and co-create solutions to the problems they face.

-Civic tech works on public services with a wide range of providers serving an incredible variety of individuals.
+Civic tech works on services with a wide range of providers serving an incredible variety of individuals.
 This provides an incredible opportunity to build partnerships, create dialogue among many perspectives, think ideas not possible in isolation, and empower all to take part in creating solutions.